 Here are a few ideas with which you can get creative.
 Please note that we at Antrix do not necessarily have costumes for all ideas listed (you may find some of them elsewhere on the Net) and anyway, not all of these outfits and ideas are necessarily available ‘off-the-peg’:

 Pregnant Nun: This idea has been around for a lot longer than you might think - at least medieval times.
+Obviously it's a good go-to outfit for the truly pregnant!.

 Black & White Minstrel; Right up to the 1970s the BBC had no problem with singers blacking-up kentucky minstrel-style.